MicrosoftDocs/quantum-docs/articles/user-guide/machines/noise-simulator.md

  ```

 > [!NOTE]
-> The QuTiP library is a very handful library to work with quantum states.
+> The QuTiP library is a very helpful library when working with quantum states.
 In QuTiP notation, quantum states are written as `qt.basis(d,s)`, where *d* is the dimension of the systems and *s* is the state.
 For example, the quantum state $|0\rangle$ can be written as `ket_zero = qt.basis(2, 0)`.
 To learn more about QuTiP methods and features, see the [QuTiP user guide](https://qutip.org/docs/latest/guide/guide.html).

 ## Configuring Open Systems Noise Models